Passer au contenu principal

 Impact of the news

-While watching the news can help you stay informed, consuming too much can negatively impact mental health.
+While watching the nouvelles can help you stay informed, consuming too much can negatively impact mental health.
 A constant stream of sensationalist news - or disaster reporting - can contribute to feelings of anxiety.
 However, striking a balance between being in the know and not becoming overwhelmed is challenging, especially during a cost of living crisis.

 Counselling Directory member, Jenny Warwick, says: "The cost of living crisis has left many of us feeling like we're struggling to cope.
 We are bombarded with news about it and it feels hard to escape the endless cycle."